 The term esquire, often abbreviated Esq., often appears at the end of an attorney’s name.
 You may have seen it in your attorney’s letterhead or the attorney’s signature, both on formal letters and emails.
 What, exactly, does the term mean?

-In legal terms, the title esquire, in America, simply means someone who can practice law.
+In legal terms, the definition of esquire, in America, simply means someone who can practice law.
 Any lawyer can take on the title esquire, regardless of what type of law they practice.
 Family lawyers, personal injury attorneys, and corporate lawyers all have the right to use esquire as a title.
 In general, the lawyer does not have the right to use the term esquire until they graduate from law school and pass the Bar exam, conferring on them the right to practice law in a given state.
 After graduating from law school, but before passing the bar, the student may add the abbreviation J.D., for Juris Doctor, after their name.

 As a title, esquire originated in Europe.
 It applied to the apprentice, or squire, of a knight, who hoped to acquire a noble rank as he rose to knighthood himself.
 In America, however, the constitution prohibits noble titles.